 In recent years, it has become commonplace-particularly in the products liability arena-for numerous unrelated plaintiffs from across the country to join together and file suit in their chosen forum.
 Even though the out-of-state plaintiffs' claims have no connection to the forum, they will join with one or more in-state plaintiffs to serve as an "anchor" to tie their suits there.
 Frequent locations for this practice are California, Illinois, and Missouri.
-These are oft-watched venues; all three were declared "iudicial hellholes" in the American Tort Reform Foundation's most recent report.19 By September 2016, three of the top six products liability verdicts in the United States- \$173.5 million in total-were from the St. Louis City circuit court.
-20 According to a recent study of more than 2,900 cases filed in Los Angeles and San Francisco counties against pharmaceutical companies showed and 2016-2017 Judicial Hellholes, available at www.judicialhellholes.org/wp-content/uploads/2016/12/JudicialHellholes-2016.pdf.
+These are oft-watched venues.
+All three were declared "judicial hellholes" in the American Tort Reform Foundation's most recent report.
+19 By September of 2016, three of the top six products liability verdicts in the United States-\$173.5 million in total-were from the St. Louis City circuit court.
+20 According to a recent study of more than 2,900 cases filed in Los Angeles and San Francisco counties against pharmaceutical companies showed that of the more than 25,000 plaintiffs involved, only 10.1% of them were California residents.21 But how do these plaintiffs escape Daimler?
+By two primary theories.